twllaw/pdf-merger/README.md

 # pdf-merger
-This is a no-frills Windows console app, where you combine multiple PDFs into one PDF!
+Also known as The PDF Centipede, this is a no-frills Windows console app, where you combine multiple PDFs into one PDF!

 **How does it work?**